The Origins of the Farhi.

 The first documented Farhi lived during the 13th century in Provence, France, under the protection of the Popes d'Avignon.

-In 1306, Ishtori and his brothers were expelled from France and moved back to Florenza, a village near Barcelona ( Spain) .
+In 1306, Ishtori and his brothers were expelled from France to the Barcelona area ( Spain) .
 Shortly after, Ishtori travelled to Toledo, North Africa, Egypt and Palestine.

 After the Spanish Inquisition, some Farhi may have moved south to North Africa but many Jewish families emigrated to the Ottoman Empire (which stretched from Austria, most Balkans countries, North Africa and the Middle East) settling in Salonika, Istanbul & Izmir.
 In the 15th century, Izmir was a free city that welcomed many traders from around the Mediterrenean sea.